csprance/cs_osn_to_tsn/README.md

 * Restart modo

 ## How to use
+* Select low poly meshes to use
-* `Right Click` on a texture clip in modo and select "Convert OSN -> TSN"
+* `Right Click` on the Object Space normal texture in the clips browser in modo and select "Convert OSN -> TSN"

 ## Uninstallation process
 * Delete `cs_osn_to_tsn` from `%appdata%/Luxology/Kits`